 It wasn’t always strong.
 Sometimes it was subtle, like a gentle gust of wind moving me in one direction.

 Another example is YouTube.
-When I began recording more videos on my YouTube channel, I did it because it interested me.
+When I began recording more videos on my YouTube channel, I did it because it felt alive.

 So I don’t really plan anything in my life

 I have a direction, and sometimes I even have goals, but I never take either too seriously, because I know life will lead the way.